eformsignen/eformsignen.github.io/help/chapter1.rst

    Templates This is an electronic form that serves as a starting point for a new document.
 With a template, you can create many documents from it.
-You can create templates by converting existing Microsoft Office files using Form builder or by uploading files directly onto eformsign.
+You can create templates by converting existing Microsoft Office files using Form builder (MS Office add-in)or by uploading files directly onto eformsign.

 -  **Document**